Skip to main content

 What are water companies proposing?

-Water companies are proposing to spend £105 billion between 2025 and 2030, an 88% increase on the previous five years.
+Water companies are proposing to spend £108 billion between 2025 and 2030.
 This is the largest investment ever made by the water industry, and by far the largest investment programme in water in Europe.
 This builds on over £200 billion that has been invested by companies over the last three decades.

 These plans will: